8fold/site-itsjoshbruce.com/README.md

 - About
 - Feed me Seymour ($)

-Use can filter feed based on platform (use ARIA-polite, data-source="source"):
+Use can filter feed based on platform (use ARIA-polite, data-source="source", should include a direct link to sites):

 - [ ] Personal Site - build the feed functionality
 - [ ] LinkedIn - not sure how to consume a fee